Tamatoa V

 Tamatoa V, born Tamatoa-a-tu Pōmare, (23 September 1842, Moorea – 30 September 1881, Papeete), King of Raiatea and Taha'a, was a son of Queen Pōmare IV of Tahiti.

 Life

-Adopted by Tamatoa IV King of Raiatea and Tah'aa, he succeeded him on 19 August 1857 and crowned at Opoa by The Rev. Platt, 1 December 1860.
-Deposed on 8 February 1871.
-He married Moe Ma-hea-nu'u-a-Mai (Princess Moe-a-Mai) (elder daughter of Te-He-papai Ma-hea-nu'u-a-Mai, of Fa'a'ā, Judge of the High Court, Pastor and Member of the Supreme Council of Churches) and had two sons and four daughters:
+After the death of Tamatoa IV on 23 May 1857, his adopted son succeeded him under the name Tamatoa V and was crowned in Uturoa by missionary Charles Barff on 19 August 1857.
+However, some sources mention a second coronation ceremony held in Opoa on 1 December 1860 by Reverend George Platt, which may reflect complex political circumstances surrounding the official recognition of his reign.
+Deposed on February 8, 1871, after the murder of a collector of fines named Paino.
+He was exiled to the island of Maiʻao and Tahitoe was nominated to replace him.
+He married Moe Ma-hea-nu'u-a-Mai (Princess Moe-a-Mai) (elder daughter of Te-He-papai Ma-hea-nu'u-a-Mai, of Faʻaʻā, Judge of the High Court, Pastor and Member of the Supreme Council of Churches) and had one sons and five daughters: